House of the Free Press: History

 Between 1952 and 1966, Casa Scînteii was featured on the reverse of the 100 lei banknote.

 On 21 April 1960, a statue of Vladimir Lenin, made by Romanian sculptor Boris Caragea, was placed in front of the building.
 However, this statue was removed on 3 March 1990, following the Romanian Revolution of 1989.
 On 30 May 2016, the Monument of the Anti-Communist Fight ("Wings") was inaugurated in the same place.

 Renamed Casa Presei Libere ("House of the Free Press"), the building has basically the same role nowadays, with many of today's newspapers having their headquarters in it.
 The Bucharest Stock Exchange (Bursa de Valori București, BVB) was located in the Southern wing at one point.

+As of 2023, the House of the Free Press is the only building in Bucharest that has kept the hammer and sickle communist symbol, which appears on reliefs on its façade.